Daryl Melham

-Daryl Melham AM (born 26 November 1954) is a former Australian politician.
-He was a Labor member of the Australian House of Representatives representing the Division of Banks in New South Wales from March 1990 until September 2013.
+Daryl Melham AM (born 26 November 1954) is an Australian former politician.
+He was a Labor member of the Australian House of Representatives representing the Division of Banks in New South Wales from 1990 to 2013.

 Early life and education

 Melham was born in Sydney, to a family of Lebanese descent and studied law and economics at the University of Sydney, earning an LL.B. and a B.Ec.

 Career

 Legal career

 Melham was a barrister and solicitor and a public defender before entering politics.
-He was Vice-President of the New South Wales Labor Party from 1999 until 2002.
+He was vice-president of the New South Wales Labor Party from 1999 until 2002.

 Melham worked as a solicitor with the Legal Aid Commission of New South Wales, specialising in criminal law from 1979 to 1987.
 He was subsequently admitted to the bar as a barrister, and was a public defender until his entry into federal politics in 1990.
 He is also a foundation member of the NSW Society of Labor Lawyers.

 Melham is a Life Member and has served as President of the Revesby Workers' Club.